MicroEJ/docs/VEEPortingGuide/uiLowLevel.rst

 Principle
 =========

 The MicroUI implementation for MicroEJ requires an Abstraction Layer implementation.
-This Abstraction Layer implementation finalizes the MicroUI implementation started with the static initialization step (see :ref:`section_static_init`) for a given MicroEJ Platform.
+This Abstraction Layer implementation finalizes the MicroUI implementation started with the static initialization step (see :ref:`section_static_init`) for a given VEE Port.

 The Abstraction Layer implementation consists of a set of headers files to implement in C to target the hardware drivers.
 Some functions are mandatory, others are not.
 Some other headers files are also available to call UI engines internal functions.

-For the simulator, some Front Panel interfaces and classes allow to specify the simulated platform characteristics.
+For the simulator, some Front Panel interfaces and classes allow to specify the simulated VEE Port characteristics.

 Embedded VEE Port
 =================